mdturin/NFSMostWanted/README.md

 This expanded question incorporates scalability and data-driven design considerations, pushing you to think about long-term maintainability and future-proofing the game's architecture.
 Have fun exploring the world of design patterns in Need for Speed: Most Wanted!

+# Observations

+- Modular Car Design: The game features multiple car models with distinct handling characteristics.
+	How could a design pattern be used to represent and create new cars while maintaining consistent behavior?
+		- Abstract Factory Pattern
+		- Prototype Pattern
+		- Builder Pattern
+		- Factory Method Pattern
+		- Singleton Pattern